-The talapoin genus, Miopithecus,
+The talapoin genus, Miopithecus, includes two species.

 CONSERVATION STATUS: VULNERABLE